Wild Maine Witchcamp: Sunday Oct 7 – Friday Oct 12, 2018

 Each afternoon will be filled (often over flowing) with one-off optional offerings.
 Frequently focused on specific skills or topics of conversation, these offerings are a free-for-all and everyone is empowered to offer something!

 Also in the afternoon, campers will be encouraged to help plan the camp-wide rituals.
-A Ritual Facilitation team will be supporting this collaborative work, however we are striving to have our rituals as camper-led as possible!
-Yay!
+A Ritual Facilitation team will be supporting this collaborative work.
+We are striving to have our rituals as camper-led as possible.

 Each evening, we will gather as a camp for an evening ritual.
-Facilitated by everyone, and with the support of a Ritual Facilitation team, these rituals will guide us through the story of Vasilisa and Baba Yaga as we go through the week of camp.
+Facilitated by everyone, and with the support of a Ritual Facilitation team, these rituals will guide us through the camp’s story.

 Facility and Communal Logistics